ohdongha/OrthNet/README.md

 	`for file in *.gff; do gffread $file -T -o ${file%%.gff}.gtf; done`

-2. Convert the _.gtf_ file into a _.gtfParsed.txt_ file.
+2. Parse the _.gtf_ file into a _.gtfParsed.txt_ file.
 Name the output file as "GenomeID.gtfParsed.txt".
 Repeat for all *GenomeIDs*:

 	`parse_gtf_2table.py -r input.gtf GenomeID.gtfParsed.txt > GenomeID.gtfParsed.log`